The Sun: Everything you need to know | BBC Science Focus Magazine

 How big is the Sun?

 The Sun’s radius is about 696,342km, which is roughly 109 times the Earth’s radius.
-This means that you could fit more than 1.3 million Earths inside
+This means that you could fit more than 1.3 million planet Earths inside the Sun.

 How hot is the Sun?